FionaMacNeill/researchportfolio/content/authors/fiona/_index.md

 superuser: true

 # Role/position/tagline
-role: UX Researcher, Learning Designer, Technologist
+role: UX Researcher, Designer, Technologist

 # Short bio (displayed in user profile at end of posts)
-bio: Passionate about creating inclusive and accessible experiences, tools, and services for learning and doing.
+bio: I create meaningful experiences for learning and doing.

 # Interests to show in About widget
 #interests: